49 Best Books on Calculus

 11."Advanced Calculus for Users" by Alain Robert

-Book Review: This book is very useful for physicists and engineers in the field of advanced calculus.
-The book also presents the concepts of linearization, derivative and differential forms, finite dimensional vector spaces, functional analysis basics, infinite dimensional function spaces, convergence concepts for sequences and series of functions, fourier series and various concepts of historical applications.
+Book Review: This book is a useful resource for physicists and engineers studying advanced calculus.
+It covers topics such as linearization, derivatives and differential forms, finite dimensional vector spaces, basics of functional analysis, infinite dimensional function spaces, convergence concepts for sequences and series of functions, Fourier series, and various concepts with historical applications.

 3. Differential Calculus and Vector Calculus